AdobeDocs/experience-platform.en/help/destinations/api/delete-destination-account.md

 >[!IMPORTANT]
 >
->You will not be able to delete the destination account if any dataflows exist to the destination account.
+>Before deleting the destination account, you must delete any existing dataflows to the destination account.
 >To delete existing dataflows, refer to the pages below:
 >* [Use the Experience Platform UI](../ui/delete-destinations.md) to delete existing dataflows;
 >* [Use the Flow Service API](delete-destination-dataflow.md) to delete existing dataflows.